nocomplexity/FreeAndOpenMachineLearning/README.md

 * What are the main OSS machine learning frameworks and applications?
 * How can machine learning be applied more easily for simple use cases?
 * What risks(security, privacy and safety) and ethical considerations are important when using or creating machine learning applications?
+* How can you create sense making ML models without a bunch of expensive GPUs?
+So how to we go to real and open tinyML machine learning?
+* What should we do in order to make sure that developments in ML are positive for all humans (work, economic, safety, privacy)?
+* The development of advanced machine learning applications might destabilise global order and can lead to a concentration of power by a small group of powerful companies.
+What must we do in order to establish that everyone can benefit from new applications possible using advanced machine learning algoritmes and open datasets?